sbogde/scikit-regressions-and-confessions/README.md

-# scikit-regressions-and-confessions
+# intro-to-ml-scikit
-regression and classification with scikit-learn; wlv-ml-notebooks;
+Regression and classification with scikit-learn; wlv-ml-notebooks;